-The Component Editor for each subbasin includes the parameter data necessary to calculate the air temperature for each elevation band (Figure 264).
+The Component Editor for each subbasin includes the parameter data necessary to calculate the air temperature for each elevation band (Figure 291).
 Each subbasin must have a specified lapse rate.
-The temperature for each elevation band is computed using the temperature recorded in the time-series gage, the elevation of the time-series gage, the lapse rate for the subbasin, and the elevation band is computed by adding a correction to the specified temperature gage, computed as the lapse rate multiplied by the difference between the band elevation and the gage elevation.
+The temperature for each elevation band is computed using the temperature recorded in the time-series gage, the elevation of the time-series gage, the lapse rate for the subbasin, and the elevation of the elevation band.
+The adjusted temperature for each elevation band is computed by adding a correction to the specified temperature gage, computed as the lapse rate multiplied by the difference between the band elevation and the gage elevation.
 The lapse rate should be negative if the air temperature is cooler at high elevation than at low elevation.